I never intended to plant a church.

 Today my wife (Kathy) and I, and our four daughters, live in Port Adelaide.
 Acts 29 member Citylight Church Glenelg sent us and a team of ten people to plant Anchor Church Port Adelaide just over three years ago.

-Through this time, God has faithfully taught us to persevere in planting gospel seeds, leaving the growth to him.
+Through this time, God has faithfully taught us to persevere in planting gospel seeds and leaving the growth to him.

 Port Adelaide dates back to the early 1800s, but it’s sadly broken today.
 The Port is full of heritage-listed old stone buildings that, until recently, were empty or boarded up.
 There’s high unemployment, drug use, and crime.
 It’s on the edge of an area with much street prostitution, and has some of the highest levels of domestic violence.